teambit/docs/docs/getting-started/1-quick-start.md

 1. explain all componetns are connected via deps
 1. modify button
 1. show that hompage is marked as modified

-## Add react hook

-1. add directory for hooks
-1. create hook
-1. connect hook to homepage

-## Compose an application

-write that apps are compositions

-1. add `apps` directory
-1. add variant
-1. configure react to bundle components in the apps folder
-1. add "marketing" app.

 ## Version components